Privy/intercom-conversation-stats/README.md

 * [Specific documentation for working with sheets](http://www.rubydoc.info/gems/google_drive/GoogleDrive/Worksheet)

 ## Setup
-If you don't see setup instructions for your platform of choice, feel free to try setting up yourself and letting us know, or request our help via intercom@privy.com.

 ### Heroku
 * Create a new spreadsheet in Google Drive.
 * Create an OAuth 2.0 service account in the [Google APIs Credentials Manager](https://console.developers.google.com/apis/credentials)